WebFuzzing/Commons/README.md

 ## Fuzzers Supporting WFC

 WFC has been initially developed by the authors of [EvoMaster](https://github.com/WebFuzzing/EvoMaster).
-If your fuzzer supports now WFC (e.g., implements authentication mechanisms based on WFC schema definition, and can output results in WFC report format), create a PR (or send us a message) and we will add it here.
+If your fuzzer supports now WFC (e.g., implements authentication mechanisms based on WFC schema definition, and can output results in WFC report format), create a PR (or send us a message) and we will add information about it here.

 Current fuzzers (fully/partially) supporting WFC:
 * [EvoMaster](https://github.com/WebFuzzing/EvoMaster)